veebch/fob/README.md

 ## Code Generation

-- Scan your covid certificate QR code (eg using an app on a smartphone).
+- Scan your QR code (eg your covid vaccination certificate, using an QR-code reader app on a smartphone).

 - Scanning will produce a long string of text.
-Put the text  (It starts with HC1:) into the file config.yaml and save it.
+Place this string of text into the file `config.yaml` and save it.

 - Run the code `python3 fob.py`